History of Athletics in FISU

 The Turin Universiade in 1970 remains without doubts one of the most astonishing feats in Universiade history.
 With a total of 98 national, 40 Universiade, 2 European and 2 World records, the athletics events concluded beyond all expectations.
 At this stage the latest, athletics was well-considered not only for its number of participants but also and specifically for its high quality of competition.

+The Bucharest (ROM) edition in 1981 continued this path and 14 Universiade records were broken.
+Not even the cancellation of the Universiade in Sao Paulo in 1989 could hurt the success of university athletics.
 FISU accepted a proposal from the German university sports association to organise a Universiade limited to four sports, including athletics, and Olympic champions such as the young Michael Johnson and Paula Ivan participated in the event.
 The 1990s continued to progress athletics, ensuring to maintain its high standards into the 21st century.